-Summer Storage for Students: A Guide to Storing Your Items During Break
+Summer Storage for Students: How to Store Your Items During Break

 As the end of the semester approaches, it’s time for a well-deserved break.
 After all the sleepless nights studying, the stressful tests, the exhaustive presentations you’ve given—your rest is well earned.